-&lt;sup>39 See Gary Born & Peter Rutledge, International Civil Litigation in United States Courts 1162-63 (5th ed.
-2011).
+^{37.} See G. Born & P. Rutledge, International Civil Litigation in United States Courts 1162-63 (5th ed.
+Wolters Kluwer Law & Business 2011).

-&lt;sup>40 Both chapters create federal question jurisdiction in U.S. federal district courts for any case "falling under the Convention," and permit removal of such cases from state to federal court "at any time prior to trial."
-9 U.S.C. §§ 203, 205, 302; see also BORN & RUTLEDGE, supra note 39, at 1163.
+^{38.} Both Chapters create federal-question jurisdiction in U.S. federal district courts for any case "falling under the Convention," and permit removal of such cases from state to federal court "at any time prior to trial."
+U.S. FAA, 9 U.S.C. §§203, 205, 302; see also G. Born & P. Rutledge, International Civil Litigation in United States Courts 1163 (5th ed.
+Wolters Kluwer Law & Business 2011).

-New York Convention; (3) has a commercial subject matter (as defined by federal law); and (4) is not entirely domestic.
-A similar test would apply to Chapter 3 by analogy.
-A large number of international arbitrations seated in the United States will fall under Chapters 2 or 3.
-Thus, where the arbitration is not "entirely domestic," both Chapters 1 and 2 or 3 respectively may apply simultaneously.
-In case of a conflict, Chapter 2 or 3 prevails; otherwise the parties may choose to enforce their arbitration agreement (or award) under either provision.
+domestic.39 A similar test would apply to Chapter 3 by analogy.40 A large number of international arbitrations seated in the U.S. will fall under Chapters 2 or 3.41 Thus, where the arbitration is not "entirely domestic," both Chapters 1 and 2 or 3 respectively may apply simultaneously.42 In case of a conflict, Chapter 2 or 3 prevails;43 otherwise the parties may choose to enforce their arbitration agreement (or award) under either provision.44